WebexCC-SA/LAB-2857/docs/08-connectflow-03-ic.md

 1. Choose your expert

-    Go to Custom Variables, and type the expert email address.
+    Go back again to Custom Variables (under the **Settings** wheel), and type the expert email address.
 This has to be the email address for a real Webex user account.

     In a real project, normally there will be a process or system in place to choose the best expert for a given customer or interaction.
 In this case, the expert is a static value.

     - <ins>ATTENDEES WITHOUT A US MOBILE NUMBER</ins>

         Because you may have used your regular Webex user account email address for the customer in the previous **Backend Preparation** section, you will need a second one for the expert.
 If you already have one, use it.
-If you do not', you can create one http://web.webex.com (Sign Up option), or if you prefer you can use your admin user (admin-podX@ai-services-lab.wbx.ai).
+If you do not, you can create one in [here](http://web.webex.com) (_Sign Up_ option), or if you prefer you can use your admin user (admin-podX@ai-services-lab.wbx.ai).

 2. Add an **HTTP Request** node to the canvas, and connect it to the previous **SMS** node.